anuket-project/anuket-specifications/doc/gov/chapters/chapter02.md

 ## 2.4 Community Engagement

-In order to deliver on CNTT objectives, community members are expected to fully engage & contribute to the work streams.
+In order to deliver on CNTT objectives, community participants are expected to fully engage & contribute to the work streams.
 Engagement includes support, contributions, adoption of artifacts, issue ownership & resolution.

 - **Participating in CNTT**